 If you want a second opinion before clicking anything, pause and verify first.

 Need help from a trust-first provider?
-Start with Same-Day Remote Triage ($39) and review exact scope before payment.
+Start with Quick Tech Check (from $25 remote) and review exact scope before payment.

 About the author